Kitware/VTK/CONTRIBUTING.md

 This page documents at a very high level how to contribute to VTK.
-Please check our [developer instructions][] for a more detailed guide to developing and contributing to the project.
+Please check our [developer instructions][] for a more detailed guide to developing and contributing to the project, and our [VTK Git README][] for additional information.

 1. Register [GitLab Access] to create an account and select a user name.